 Mineral oil is widely used in a range of commercial products and can be readily bought from pharmacies and supermarkets in most countries.
 The World Health Organisation has concluded that mineral oil is not likely the be harmful or a carcinogen .
 Even when ingested directly as a short-term laxative, the most common adverse effect is ‘lipoid pneumonia’ – or accidental inhalation .

 While mineral oil is generally considered to be safe and effective – despite being directly refined from petroleum – its long-term effects on hair aren’t so clear.
 It has been suggested that frequently using an oil-based shampoo might lead to dry, brittle hair or dry scalp when the shampoo is withdrawn.
 Petroleum isn’t water soluble, so there is a risk of scalp build up if the ingredient isn’t washed away using an effective surfactant.
+However, in its purest form, it is non-comedogenic.
+But it can trap comedogenic ingredients in pores.

 Are there any alternatives?